Vagrant environment setup tutorial¶

 The box 'ubuntu/trusty64' could not be found or could not be accessed in the remote catalog.
 If this is a private box on HashiCorp's Atlas, please verify you're logged in via `vagrant login`.
 Also, please double-check the name.
 The expanded URL and error message are shown below: URL: ["https://atlas.hashicorp.com/ubuntu/trusty64"]

-On Windows/Cygwin, the fix is simple: replace it with the version from Cygwin.
+Then the version of curl that ships with Vagrant is not working on your machine.
+The fix is simple: replace it with the version from Cygwin.

 First, determine the location of Cygwin’s curl with